sazidnur/waer-os-3-article/README.md

 </br>

-The permission and intent filter register this service as a Tile provider.
+This service is registered as a Tile provider by the permission and intent filters.

-The icon, label, and description is shown to the user when they configure Tiles on their phone or watch.
+When a user configures Tiles on their phone or watch, the icon, label, and description are shown to them.

 </br> </br>
 ### Fitbit’s Fitness Tracking